Image Compare Settings

 • Fit to View is similar to Adaptive, but it will also scale up images beyond actual pixels to fill the available window.
 This mode may be useful for image assets.

 The Navigator is the small area in the top right showing you which part of the images you are currently seeing, in case the image is larger than the window.
-By default, the Navigator will be shown automatically when needed, but you can choose to turn it off here by setting it to Never.
+By default, the Navigator will be shown automatically when needed, but you can choose to turn it off here.

 Render Differences